rip/ogu/.github/README.md

-make sure you have python3 installed (along with the requests module)
+make sure you have python3 installed (along with the default requests module)

 copy or download ogu.py

-plug in variables (photo tutorial below using inspect element)
+edit variables in ogu.py (photo tutorial below using inspect element)

 save it and run `python3 ogu.py`